+All tax credits within the scope of the statement must be recognized in the period they are allocated to or purchased by the reporting entity for tax purposes and must be recorded at face value upon receipt.
+Tax credits acquired at a premium or discount to their face value must record the gain/loss as follows:

+Tax credits acquired at a discount must defer the gain as a miscellaneous liability upon receipt of the tax credit.

+Tax credits acquired at a premium must realize the loss within the income statement upon receipt of the tax credit.

-Transferable and non-transferable state tax credits are recorded at cost at the date of acquisition.Gains on transferable and nontransferable tax credits are deferred until the value of the state tax credits utilized exceeds the initial acquisition cost of the state tax credits or until the state tax credits are transferred to other entities and the payment is greater than the carrying value.Balance Sheet Treatment
+Deferred gains on tax credits are deferred until the value of the tax credits utilized exceeds the initial acquisition cost of the state tax credits, or until the tax credits are transferred to other entities or the direct payment election is utilized and the payment(s) or refund exceed the initial acquisition cost.

+Tax credits shall be recognized in the period that they are purchased or allocated to the reporting entity for tax purposes:

+Federal tax credits that can be utilized in the year allocated or purchased shall be reported in the income statement as an offset to federal taxes in accordance with SSAP No. 101–Income Taxes.
+Federal tax credits that cannot be utilized in the year allocated or purchased and are carried forward to a future tax year shall be reported net of deferred tax asset (DTA) in accordance with SSAP No. 101.

-Transferable and non-transferable state tax credits shall be established gross of any related state tax liabilities and reported in the category of other-than-invested assets (not reported net).
+State tax credits that can be utilized in the year allocated or purchased shall be reported in the income statement as an offset to state premium tax or state income tax, whichever is applicable, in the tax-reporting year in which the credit is utilized.
+State tax credits that cannot be utilized in the year allocated or purchased and are carried forward to a future tax year shall be reported gross of any related state tax liabilities and reported in the category of other-than-invested-assets (not reported net).

-As transferable and non-transferable state tax credits are redeemed, the carrying value of the tax credits is reduced dollar for dollar by the amount of state tax credits applied toward the reporting entity’s applicable state tax liability.

-Income Statement Treatment

-Gains on transferable and non-transferable state tax credits are deferred until the value of the state tax credits utilized exceeds the cost of the state tax credits or until the state tax credits are sold to other entities and the payment received is greater than the book value.
+Use of carried forward tax credits in a future period shall be reflected as an offset to the corresponding income or premiums tax in the tax reporting year in which the tax credit is utilized.

-Losses on transferable and non-transferable state tax credits are recognized when known.
+Gains and losses on tax credits are reflected in other income when realized.

+Admittance

-Gains and losses on transferable and non-transferable state tax credits are reflected in other income.Transferable and non-transferable tax credits as defined within this SSAP held by reporting entities meet the definition of assets as specified in SSAP No. 4—Assets and Nonadmitted Assets and are admissible assets to the extent that they comply with the requirements of this statement.Impairment
+Tax credits as defined within this SSAP held by reporting entities meet the definition of assets as specified in SSAP No. 4—Assets and Nonadmitted Assets and are admissible assets to the extent that they comply with the requirements of this statement.
+The admissibility of tax credits are subject to SSAP No. 101.

+Impairment

-An impairment shall be considered to have occurred if it is probable that the reporting entity will be unable to recover the carryingamount of the transferable or non-transferable state tax credits.
-State tax credits should be evaluated for impairment at each reporting date.
+An impairment shall be considered to have occurred if it is probable that the reporting entity will be unable to recover the book adjusted carrying value of the tax credits.
+Tax credits should be evaluated for impairment at each reporting date.

-When there is a decline in the realizability of a transferable or non-transferable state tax credit owned by the reporting entity that is other than temporary, the asset shall be written down to the expected realizable amount and the amount of the write down shall be accounted for as a realized loss.
+When there is a decline in the realizability of a tax credit owned by the reporting entity that is other than temporary, the asset shall be written down to the expected realizable amount and the amount of the write down shall be accounted for as a realized loss.
 The expected realizable value is the new cost basis.

 The new cost basis shall not be changed for subsequent recoveries in realizability.